Choosing an avian vet

 Anytime a bird loses 10% of its weight or more it's time for a checkup.
 So, for instance, if my African Grey Parrot weighs 400 grams and drops 40 grams, now weighing 360 grams, it's time to find out what this weight loss is all about.

-Even as a conscientious bird owner, a slow loss as a few grams can go unnoticed unless you're measuring with a gram scale.
+A slow loss as a few grams can go unnoticed unless you're measuring with a gram scale.
 That is why it is recommended to keep a log.

 But, what makes a good avian veterinarian in the first place?